Haripada Bandwala

-Haripada Bandwala is a 2016 Indian Bengali language romantic comedy film directed by Pathikrit Basu and produced by Shrikant Mohta and Mahendra Soni under the banner of Shree Venkatesh Films.
-The film stars Ankush Hazra and Nusrat Jahan in lead roles.
+Haripada Bandwala is a 2016 Indian Bengali-language masala film directed by Pathikrit Basu in his directional debut.
+Produced by Shrikant Mohta and Mahendra Soni under the banner of Shree Venkatesh Films, it stars Ankush Hazra and Nusrat Jahan in lead roles.
 The songs are choreographed by Baba Yadav and Adil Shaikh.

 It is a remake of 2014 Punjabi comedy film Disco Singh, which itself was loosely based on the 2009 Bollywood film Do Knot Disturb which in turn was a remake of the 2006 French film The Valet (French: La Doublure).
 The film was not successful at the box office.

 Plot

 Haripada Poddar is an inspiring band musician who dreams of making a video album with his dream model and actress Sweety.
-But he fed up of his fate that only one CD of his audio album was sold which resulted in huge loss and he was deeply indebted.
-Although he repeatedly addresses him as a 'world-famous celebrity Haripada Bandwala'.
+But he is fed up of his fate that only one CD of his audio album was sold which resulted in a huge loss and he was deeply indebted, although he repeatedly addresses himself as the 'world-famous celebrity Haripada Bandwala'.

-Nandalal a fierce don of the society (although comical in his attitude), along with his assistants- Sona and Mona goes to kill Sukhendu Talapatra, a rich industrialist for some case of taking money from him.
+Nandalal a fierce don of the society (although comical in his attitude), along with his assistants- Sona and Mona go to kill Sukhendu Talapatra, a rich industrialist for some case of taking money from him.
 Nadalal orders Sona and Mona to throw the corpse in Ganga, although he knew they were very forgetful.
-Nandalal is very fearful of his wife Madhobi and goes to buy eatables and a gift for her wife as she ordered him.
+Nandalal is very fearful of his wife Madhobi and goes to buy eatables and a gift for her as she ordered him.
 While returning home Nandalal notices a hoarding of Sweety posing for an advertisement of a soap, and falls for her.
 He thinks of bringing Sweety in a marriage party of his friend producer Dilip Da, by paying all the monetary charges.

-Haripada is confronted over the phone for dues he took for loan, for the CD album, but unable to pay due to loss, just then he is informed to play his band at a wedding party.
+Haripada is confronted over the phone for dues he took for loan for the CD album, but was unable to pay due to a loss incurred, and just then, he is informed to play his band at a wedding party.
 He finds Sweety there but can't have the chance to meet her because Nandalal who was present there was talking with her.
 A photographer sees the moment and takes snaps of Nandalal and Sweety talking but Haripada's photo came in between them when he was trying to meet Sweety.
 While returning home Haripada saves a girl named Sonia (Swastika Dutta) from some local goons and Sonia started liking him.